JackDca/Mailpilewiki/Social-Messaging.md

 Private conversations on social media (and chat clients) are usually many short messages in close succession.
 This is a fundamentally different type of conversation than the bulk of email conversations (longer and further spaced in time).
 However, the metadata around the two conversations is nearly identical, so identical that Facebook's Conversation API spits how data that looks like email and has the attribute `email:653983917@facebook.com` to represent a participant.

+### Directory & File Name

+How to store personal messages downloaded to a local disk.
+There are a few goals this should achieve

+* Gracefully scale to 10 / 100s of thousands of messages
+* Segment messages intelligently so that it informs of the conversations contained therein
+* Be easy to index by other software applications and services
+* Be easy for a person to browse via their operating system's GUI file manager & the command line

+Organization by date is the first most obvious idea

+/2014/05/conversation-id.file
+/2014/05/25/conversation-id.file

+This would scale nicely for importing data from multiple different services

+/2014/05/facebook-conversation-id.file
+/2014/05/twitter-conversation-id.file

+Another direction may be to organize based on conversation or contact id at the highest level, then cascade into more granular date directories.

+/contact-id/2014/05/
+/facebook-contact-id/2014/05/

+One downside is, this is less intuitive to normal people browsing their filesystem and seeing long strings of numbers compared to the date hierarchy.
+However, many of these social sites have usernames of the person(s) in a thread, which are more human

+/rickjames/2014/05/conversation-id.file
+/rickjames/2014/05/facebook-conversation-id.file
+/rickjames-salliejoe-1202033566/facebook-conversation-id.file (third segment is a user with no username)

+### The "From" Value

+The data that Facebook spits out for conversation from id looks like `653983917@facebook.com` Twitter IDs do not resemble this structure at all, but can be forced to do so.
+Jabber addresses look like email addresses.
+All that is needed for nice standards compliant recording of these values is to prepend the Name and < > around the address.

+* Brennan Novak <653983917@facebook.com>
+* Brennan Novak <17958179@twitter.com>
+* Brennan Novak <bnvk@jabber.ccc.de>

 ### UNIX Mbox Format Messages

 Conversation threads are segmented by data or number of messages into separate files that follow the UNIX Mbox format for storing emails.